 - ISSUE 1: Increased Support for Transportation Programs: Federal programs and funding are essential for local street, bridge, transit, bicycle/pedestrian and interstate improvements.
 We are pleased that Congress passed the Fixing America’s Surface Transportation (FAST) Act, a five year, comprehensive transportation bill.
 The FAST Act allows us to better plan for and advance much needed local, state, and federal road projects by maintaining programs and funding shares.
 However, the FAST Act’s funding increase of just 11 percent over five years falls short of this nation’s transportation needs.
 We urge Congress to continue prioritizing transportation by fully funding Wisconsin’s transportation priorities and returning Wisconsin’s fair share of dollars; allowing states to explore tolling by removing federal obstacles such as prohibiting the establishment of tolls on existing interstates; and assuring the long-term health of the Highway Trust Fund by allowing the federal fuel tax to be indexed to inflation.
 The current federal fuel tax has not been adjusted since 1993.

-- ISSUE 2: Funding Support for Public Transit: Today, Americans rely more than ever on public transit.
-The Janesville Transit System (JTS) meets the transportation needs of the public by providing daily bus service within Janesville and regionally, allowing citizens to get to work, school, and essential services such as healthcare.
-Federal funding is vital to supporting JTS’ capital needs and daily operations.
-We are encouraged that Congress passed the FAST Act, which increases dedicated bus funding by 89 percent over five years.
+- ISSUE 2: Funding Support for Public Transit: The Janesville Transit System (JTS) meets the transportation needs of the public by providing daily bus service within Janesville and regionally, allowing citizens to get to work, school, and essential services such as healthcare.
+Federal funding is vital to supporting JTS capital needs and daily operations.
+We are encouraged by Congress passing the FAST Act and Janesville’s recent receipt of capital funding for buses.
 However, federal transit funding is not distributed equitably to states.
 Currently, Wisconsin accounts for two percent of the nation’s population but receives just one percent of the funding.
-Under the previous transportation program, capital funding for bus fleet management was significantly reduced.
-We remind Congress of the importance of funding for the Bus and Bus Related Facilities program to provide adequate support to transit systems for major equipment replacements.
+We remind Congress of the importance of funding the Bus and Bus Related Facilities program and the annual operating assistance program to provide adequate support for transit services in Wisconsin.

 - ISSUE 3: Continued Support for Housing and Community Development Programs: Federally-backed housing and community development programs are critical to assisting Janesville’s citizens and supporting the local economy.
 The Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) programs are essential in countless communities across the country, including Janesville.
-These programs help revitalize neighborhoods, encourage home ownership, improve housing quality, provide employment opportunities, and provide low- and moderate-income residents with housing.
+These programs help revitalize neighborhoods, encourage home ownership, improve housing quality, provide employment opportunities, and provide low- and moderateincome residents with housing.
 Approximately 70 families in Janesville obtained decent, safe, and affordable housing in 2017 as a result of these programs.
-Since 2010, CDBG funds have declined by 20 percent and HOME funds have declined by 22 percent.
+Since 2010, CDBG funds have declined by 13.5 percent.
+The HOME Program saw its first increase in many years last year, for which we are very appreciative.
 The President’s FY2019 Budget includes further significant reductions to these critical programs.
-The City requests that CDBG and HOME funding remains a budgetary priority and be restored to 2010 levels.
-Through the Housing Choice Voucher (HCV) Rent Assistance Program, the City assists over 500 families each month, providing an essential safety net for low-income families.
-The families assisted in Janesville have an average income of $11,807 a year, and 58 percent of those assisted are elderly or disabled.
+The City requests that CDBG and HOME funding remains a budgetary priority and that CDBG funding be restored to 2010 levels.
+Through the Housing Choice Voucher (HCV) Rent Assistance Program, the City assists approximately 500 families each month, providing an essential safety net for low-income families.
+The families assisted in Janesville have an average income of $10,962 a year, and 65 percent of those assisted are elderly or disabled.
 Administrative fees for the HCV program are insufficient to operate the program in a manner that truly supports and encourages families in obtaining self-sufficiency.
-Administrative fees have declined from a 93 percent pro-ration in 2010 to 77 percent in 2017.
+Administrative fees have declined from a 93 percent pro-ration in 2010 to 76-80 percent in 2018.
 We request that Congress increases funding to 100 percent of fee eligibility.
 Finally, in June 2017, participating agencies were asked to provide feedback on reducing the regulatory burden in HUD-funded programs.
 We encourage Congress to review comments received by Janesville and other agencies and attempt to address the challenges raised, thereby improving the efficiency and effectiveness of these programs.

 - ISSUE 4: Railroad Safety and Disclosure of Hazardous Materials: When emergency events involving trains occur, local first responders are tasked with protecting life and property within the affected communities.
 However, railroad companies have little responsibility to those municipalities.
 We are pleased that the FAST Act included the requirement that local first responders be informed about hazardous materials traveling through their jurisdiction before the train arrives.
 However, this is just a starting point and the requirements should be expanded.
 For instance, local emergency personnel should be informed about materials in rail cars that are stored in yards and any “off-loading” of material that may occur within their jurisdiction.
 We ask Congress to continue refining rail safety and reporting requirements so that railroad companies are accountable to the local municipalities that shoulder the responsibility for managing rail-related emergency events.

-- ISSUE 1: Restoration of Fiscal Local Control: Municipalities are the form of government closest to citizens and provide essential public services such as public safety, water and wastewater systems, and paved and plowed streets.
+- ISSUE 1: Restoration of Fiscal Local Control: Municipalities provide essential public services such as public safety, water and wastewater systems, and paved and plowed streets.
 Despite the great responsibility municipalities assume, the State has stripped the local ability to generate revenue in order to continue to meet citizen expectations.

-- Levy limits hinder a municipality’s ability to provide services that often grow in cost faster than the increased property value from net new construction.
-Fiscally prudent municipalities, such as Janesville, where the property tax per capita is third lowest among our 14 peers, are especially disadvantaged by levy limits.
+- Levy limits hinder a municipality’s ability to provide services that grow in cost faster than the increased property value from net new construction.
+Fiscally prudent municipalities like Janesville, where the property tax per capita is fourth lowest among our 14 peers, are especially disadvantaged by levy limits.

-The legislature should restore local fiscal control by either removing levy limits or revising the law to allow municipalities to increase their levies by a maximum of inflation plus net new construction; allowing municipalities to increase fire protection fees to keep up with the costs to provide these services; and giving municipalities the ability to implement a 0.5 percent local option sales tax.
+The legislature should restore local fiscal control by either removing levy limits or revising the law to allow municipalities to increase their levies by a maximum of inflation plus net new construction; exempting any budgetary increase for a successful referendum from the (ERP) limit calculation; and giving municipalities the ability to implement a 0.5 percent local option sales tax.

-- ISSUE 2: Fair and Equitable Distribution of State Shared Revenue: The State’s 2017-2019 Biennial Budget includes an increase in the expenditure restraint program payment to Janesville beginning in 2018 and continuing for five years.
+- ISSUE 2: Fair and Equitable Distribution of State Shared Revenue: The State’s 2017-2019 Biennial Budget includes an increase in the expenditure restraint program payment to Janesville from 2018—2022.
 This increase acknowledges the inequitable method for the distribution of shared revenue, and allows the City to address critical budget shortfalls.
-However, the additional $583,000 for five years does not remedy the problem with state shared revenue.
-With the additional funding, Janesville still receives only $614 per capita in property tax and shared revenue, compared to the peer average of $781 per capita.
-The City of Janesville has been a fiscally-responsible steward of taxpayer dollars with the third lowest property tax rate and third lowest property tax per capita among our 14 peer communities.
+However, the additional $583,000 for five years does not remedy the problem with State shared revenue.
+With the additional funding, Janesville still receives only $610 per capita in property tax and shared revenue combined, compared to the peer average of $794 per capita.
+The City of Janesville is a fiscally-responsible steward of taxpayer dollars with the second lowest property tax rate and fourth lowest property tax per capita among our 14 peer communities.
 State shared revenue is vital to our ability to provide public services to our citizens and should be distributed among municipalities in a fair and equitable manner.
-If Janesville received state shared revenue that was equal to that of the average peer city, it would equate to an increase of approximately $6.2 million each year, more than doubling Janesville’s current distribution.
+If Janesville received state shared revenue that was equal to that of the average peer city, it would equate to an increase of approximately $6 million each year, more than doubling Janesville’s current distribution.
 We request that the legislature “unfreeze” and annually recalculate shared revenue, allowing for factors such as population and assessed value growth to determine distribution.

-- ISSUE 3: Adequate Funding for Local Roads and Public Transit: The City of Janesville urges our State officials to find a viable and long-term strategy for addressing Wisconsin’s transportation needs while also continuing to support local road and non-motorized programs and public transit.
+ISSUE 5: Adequate Funding for Local Roads and Public Transit: The City of Janesville urges our State officials to find a viable and long-term strategy for addressing Wisconsin’s transportation needs while also continuing to support local road and nonmotorized programs and public transit.
 Additionally, we ask our legislators to work with the Wisconsin Department of Transportation to manage the Urban Surface Transportation Program in a predictable and common sense way in order to ensure local communities receive full funding as allocated under federal legislation.
 Local roads and reliable public transit are vital to our City’s economy and quality of life.
 More Americans than ever rely on public transit to get to school, work and essential services.
-In light of insufficient federal funding for capital investment, we urge the legislature to restore transit funding to historic levels.
+We are encouraged by the use of Volkswagen settlement funds for bus grants and remind the legislature to restore transit operating assistance to historic levels.

 Contact Your Legislators